Kognitive/QLearningComparison/README.md

 # QLearningComparison
-This repository contains scripts for executing QLearning Algorithms in Tensorflow
+This repository contains scripts for executing QLearning Algorithms in Tensorflow which had to be developed for my bachelor's thesis.